dgc-network/dgc-platform-v1/docs/source/cli_references.rst

 CLI Command Reference
 *********************

-The Grid command-line interface (CLI) provides a set of commands to interact with Grid services.
+The dgc-platform command-line interface (CLI) provides a set of commands to interact with dgc-platform services.

 This chapter shows the available options and arguments for each command and subcommand.
 The synopsis for each command shows its parameters and their usage.